-Council Directive 2001/55/EC of 20 July 2001 on minimum standards for giving temporary protection in the event of a mass influx of displaced persons and on measures promoting a balance of efforts between Member States in receiving such persons and bearing the consequences thereof [2001] OJ L 212/12, available at: http://bit.ly/409uJhu.
-Bar of Ireland, 'A Primer on The Temporary Protection Directive - Alternative protection for those fleeing Ukraine', 9 March 2022, available at: https://bit.ly/45a4yK0.
-Section 60(8), International Protection Act 2015, available at: https://bit.ly/42wSMY9.
+2 Council Directive 2001/55/EC of 20 July 2001 on minimum standards for giving temporary protection in the event of a mass influx of displaced persons and on measures promoting a balance of efforts between Member States in receiving such persons and bearing the consequences thereof [2001] OJ L 212/12, available: here.
+3 Bar of Ireland, 'A Primer on The Temporary Protection Directive - Alternative protection for those fleeing.
+Bar of Ireland, 'A Primer on The Temporary Protection Directive - Alternative protection for those fleeing Ukraine', 9 March 2022, available: here.
+Section 50(9) International Protection Act 2015, cupilable: here.